erichVK5/FootprintTextForPCB/README.md

 	You_Shouldn_t_Have_Unsoldered_This.fp

 that will contain the text.
-It will recognise spaces and any of the usual ASCII characters that PCB can ordinarily display as text.
+It will recognise spaces and any of the usual ASCII characters that PCB can ordinarily display as text, but, you will need to escape characters that the shell might take exception to, and the escape character may end up getting rendered in the footprint text, until such time as I support excape characters a bit better.

 Step 3)